9.92

 Brand has not begun to screen its suppliers’ environmental compliance.

-Brand has not yet publicly disclosed its environmental management requirements regarding chemical production, use and discharge along its supply chain.
+Brand has not yet publicly disclosed its supplier environmental compliance requirements.

 Brand extends its environmental management to solid waste transportation, utilization and disposal along its supply chain, and publicly discloses matching requirements.